In This Article

 Microsoft Secure Score tells you what percentage of recommended security actions your organization has taken.
-It's free.
-It's built into every Microsoft 365 tenant.
+It is free.
+It is built into every Microsoft 365 tenant.
 And by itself, it gives you an incomplete picture of your actual security posture.

 That matters more now than ever.
 Gartner predicts that by 2026, 50% of organizations will require real-time security scoring as a procurement criterion.
 Cyber insurance carriers already use Secure Score data during underwriting.
 And the Microsoft Security Intelligence Report found that organizations scoring above 80% experience 67% fewer security incidents.